 - Bring the gravy to a boil, then reduce heat to medium low.
 Simmer until thickened, whisking occasionally, for about 10 minutes. *You can add the chopped giblets and shredded meat from the turkey neck before simmering, if desired.

-- Remove from heat and finish with 1 tablespoon of butter, salt and pepper to taste.
-Add optional heavy cream for a super creamy gravy, or to thicken your gravy (without using additional flour or cornstarch).
+- Remove from heat and finish with 1 tablespoon butter, salt & white pepper to taste.
+Add optional ¼ cup heavy cream for a super creamy gravy, or to thicken your gravy (without using additional flour or cornstarch).

 Notes